Pitt County, North Carolina

 - 2003: The city of Greenville becomes the first Gigabit City in North Carolina, offering ultra-high-speed internet access.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Pitt County, North Carolina.
+This timeline provides a concise overview of the key events in the history of Pitt County, North Carolina.